paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/types/runtime.md

 ## Host Configuration

 The internal-to-runtime configuration of the parachain host is kept in `struct HostConfiguration`.
-This is expected to be altered only by governance procedures or via migrations from the polkadot-sdk codebase.
+This is expected to be altered only by governance procedures or via migrations from the Polkadot-SDK codebase.
 The latest definition of `HostConfiguration` can be found in the project repo [here](https://github.com/paritytech/polkadot-sdk/blob/master/polkadot/runtime/parachains/src/configuration.rs).
 Each parameter has got a doc comment so for any details please refer to the code.